Pickering, North Yorkshire: 20th century

 At the 1901 census, Pickering had 3,491 people and by 1911 this had risen to 3,674 who were living in 784 households.
 There were more than 60 shops.
 In the early 20th century the growth of non-conformist religious sects, particularly Methodism, generated a political spirit of Liberalism and Pickering built a great Liberal tradition.

 In 1901 the Catholic priest Fr Edward Bryan came to the town and established a school, parish and, in 1911, St Joseph's Church, the work of the architect Leonard Stokes.
 It contains a font by the celebrated sculptor Eric Gill.

-In 1922 an old mill was converted to the Memorial Hall in memory of the Pickering men killed in the First World War.
+In 1919 an old mill was converted to the Pickering Memorial Hall in memory of the local men killed in the First World War.
 This hall, now modernised, serves as a community centre.
 The Castle Cinema was built in 1937 in Burgate.
 Electricity had arrived a few years earlier.

-The years from 1920 to 1950 saw a decline in Pickering's role as an agricultural market town and the population fell from a peak of 4,193 in 1951 to 4,186 in 1961.
-The closure of the railway in 1965 under the Beeching axe was a blow to the area.
+The years from 1920 to 1950 saw a decline in Pickering's role as an agricultural market town.
+In addition, railway closures started in 1950, with the closure of the line to Thornton-le-Dale, and in 1953, with the closure of the line to Kirkbymoorside.
+In 1965 the line from the junction at Rillington via Pickering to Whitby closed to passengers as a result of the Beeching axe, with freight continuing until the following year.
+The line south from Pickering station was lifted and its site is now occupied by a street and car park (The Ropery), but the line north was eventually saved by the North Yorkshire Moors Railway and reopened as a heritage railway in 1973.

 The economy of the town saw a turn around in the following decades with the greater mobility of the working population and a rise in tourism due to increasing car ownership.
 Tourism is a major occupation since the reopening of the North Yorkshire Moors Railway as a restored steam railway and the filming of the television series Heartbeat on the moors.
 In 1991 the population was 6,269.